koldamartin/Robosales-homework/docs/guide.md

 2. **The script will:**
    - **Load the data:** Use pandas to load `data/raw_tenisove_micky.csv` into a DataFrame.
    - **Clean the data:** Apply appropriate data cleaning techniques using pandas and numpy:
-     * Remove all rows that are not 'Tenisové míče' in its `title` column. (e.g. Koše na tenisové míče, Tuby na sbírání míčků)
+     * Remove all rows that are not tennis balls in its `title` column. ("Koše na tenisové míče" and "Tuby na sbírání míčků")
      * Remove these prefixes from title column: "Tenisové míče", "Dětské tenisové míče", "Velký tenisový míč", (e.g. "Tenisové míče Head Pro (3 Pack)" -> "Head Pro (3 Pack)")
      * Create a 'group_title' column, that will have same values as 'title' (also without prefixes)
      * Convert 'price_czk' column to numerical values